-Lastly, the CARES Act provides additional funding for states that now have or create “short-time compensation” programs.
+Lastly, the new bill extends the CARES Act’s prior funding for states that now have or create “short-time compensation” programs.
 A “short-time compensation” program is a program, approved by a state, whereby employers reduce the number of hours worked by more than 10% and no more than 60%, in lieu of layoffs.
 Those employees are then entitled to a pro rata portion of the unemployment compensation the employee would have received if he or she were unemployed.
-Under the CARES Act, states with “short-time compensation” programs are entitled to federal reimbursement for short-time compensation paid through December 31, 2020.
-Employers that plan to reduce the hours of their employees should ensure that any such reductions are done in compliance with state and federal wage and hour law, particularly pertaining to workers exempt from the Fair Labor Standards Act (See Key Questions for Employers Facing COVID-19 (FAQ)
+Like the CARES Act, under the new law, states with “short-time compensation” programs are entitled to federal reimbursement for short-time compensation paid through March 14, 2021.
+Employers that plan to reduce the hours of their employees should ensure that any such reductions are done in compliance with state and federal wage and hour law, particularly pertaining to workers exempt from the Fair Labor Standards Act (See Key Questions for Employers Facing COVID-19 (FAQ), Question Number 20).

-Though there is no requirement that states accept any of the federal reimbursements provided by the CARES Act, the majority, if not all, of the states are expected to participate in these programs.
-As a result, the CARES Act provides additional flexibility to employers trying to strike the delicate balance of managing costs and ensuring their employees continue to have a paycheck.
+Though there is no requirement that states accept any of the federal reimbursements provided by the new legislation, the majority, if not all, states are expected to participate in these programs, as they did under the CARES Act.
+The new stimulus bill provides additional flexibility to employers trying to strike the delicate balance of managing costs and ensuring their employees continue to have a paycheck.